BACKGROUND

 All residential projects are required to fill out the Park Fee Calculation Application (PF-1001), including vested projects that are not subject to a park fee pursuant to Ordinance 184,505 but were subject to the Recreation and Park Fee provisions that were effective prior to January 11, 2017, in order for the Department of Recreation and Parks to determine if the project is subject to park fees and to calculate the fee that is required to be paid.

 New residential dwelling units which are rented or sold to persons or household of very-low, low, or moderate income may be eligible to receive an affordable housing exemption for the park fee and land dedication requirement (Los Angeles Municipal Code Section 12.33 G).
 In projects with a mix of market-rate and affordable housing units, only the affordable housing units are eligible to receive this exemption.
-Applicants requesting an exemption for affordable housing units need to fill out the Affordable Housing Checklist (PF-5000).
+Applicants requesting an exemption for affordable housing units should note the affordable units on the Park Fee Calculation Application (PF-1001) and are required to provide a copy of the recorded covenant with the Los Angeles Housing Department.

 Recreation Credit Application and Instructions: